-Folk fans are going to be flocking to the Bow Valley during the last weekend of July for the 39th annual Canmore Folk Music Festival, taking place July 30 – August 1 2016 in Canmore’s downtown Centennial Park.
+Folk fans are going to be flocking to the Bow Valley during the first weekend of August for the 40th annual Canmore Folk Music Festival, taking place August 5 to 7 2017 in Canmore’s downtown Centennial Park.

 The longest-running folk festival in Alberta, the Canmore Folk Festival is renowned for its intimate atmosphere, superb music selection and unparalleled backdrop of majestic mountains.
 Featuring more than 50 craft, community and food vendor booths, three workshop stages, three evening concerts and a free children’s concert, the festival annually draws 3,000 to 5,000 fans daily.